Nothing is yet in its true form – C.S. Lewis

 The sun is hot and high and they wade into the field,

-lose themselves to the was it in straight, green blades.
+lose themselves to the waist in straight, green blades.

 The bird-woman is scuffing the soft, loose earth,